-Leasing companies and others in the industry try and estimate this future residual value as accurately as possible, but the reality is it's difficult to predict with any certainty.
+Leasing companies and others in the industry try to estimate this future residual value as accurately as possible, but the reality is it's difficult to predict with any certainty.
 Like the initial purchase price, residual value can definitely be used as a negotiation point between the auto dealer and car buyer, so it helps to have a reasonable estimate for what the residual value should be during the term of lease.

 Look at prices of used cars (the same make and model you're looking to lease) to get an idea of what that new kind of car may sell for after it's a few years old and your lease term is up.

-Tip #3: Understand the
+Tip #3: Understand How Lease APR Works

 This consideration is somewhat offset by the fact that deprecation rates slow down after three or four years, which means that much of the cost of a car is paid up front or during the term of the lease.

 Before you go in to negotiate a lease based on lower mileage, make sure you know you won't go over.
-Going over the agreed upon mileage can become very expensive -- you're usually charged somewhere around $1 per mile over the mileage stated in the lease.
+Going over the agreed-upon mileage can become very expensive -- you're usually charged somewhere around $.15-.25c per mile over the mileage stated in the lease.

 Again, have the dealer price out all available options to find which is best for you, and don't fool yourself into thinking you will drive less than you actually do.